 - Indication: Ibuprofen is indicated for fast and effective relief of headache pain including mild to moderate migraine and tension headache.

-- The most common side effects encountered with non-steroidal anti-inflammatory drugs (NSAIDs) are gastrointestinal (such as indigestion, heartburn, upset stomach, stomach pain), of which gastric or duodenal ulcer is the most severe.
+- The most common side effects encountered with NSAIDs are gastrointestinal (such as indigestion, heartburn, upset stomach, stomach pain), of which gastric or duodenal ulcer is the most severe.

 - Indication: Naproxen relieves migraine pain.